ZuhebNadeem/React-Course/Section 9 (NY) - Practice Management App/Notater.md

 };

       return {
-        ...prevState, //  spreading all the existing state so that the existing data is copied into this newly returned object
+        ...prevState, //  spreading all the existing state so that the existing data is copied into this newly returned object.
         projects: [...prevState.projects, newProject], //And I want to update this array without losing any old projects.
 Therefore, I'll start by copying all the old projects with the spread operator into this new array.
 And then as a last element, we'll add the new project that should be added.
       };
     });